tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

    the cleartext after the type field.
 This provides an opportunity for senders to pad any DTLS record by a chosen amount as long as the total stays within record size limits.
-See Section 5.4 of for {{RFC8446}} more details.
-(Note that TLSInnerPlaintext in that section refers to DTLSInnerPlaintext in this specification.)
+See Section 5.4 of
+   {{RFC8446}} for more details.
+(Note that the term TLSInnerPlaintext in RFC 8446 refers to DTLSInnerPlaintext in this specification.)

 special_type
 :  The outer opaque_type field of a DTLSCiphertext record